-In get-rich-quick schemes, the proponent of the scheme often accuse critics of "being the 1%", "part of conspiracy of the rich", "dream stealer", and "destroyer of American dream", along other epithets.
-The calmer ones simply labels any criticism as "negativity" to be avoided.
+In get-rich-quick schemes, the proponent of the scheme often accuses critics of "being the 1%", "part of a conspiracy of the rich", "dream stealer", and "destroyer of the American dream", among other epithets.
+The calmer ones simply label any criticism as "negativity" to be avoided.

 When you are trying to convey a message, don't take the negative route.
 It's generally not worth it (except maybe in politics, and only some of the time)

 Make a basic logical error